Travel Vaccines and Advice for Greece

 Do I Need a Visa or Passport for Greece?

-A valid passport is required to enter Greece.
+A passport with at least six months’ validity is required to enter Greece.
 The country does not require a visa for stays under 90 days.

 Greece Entry Requirements |